-If you’ve already had docetaxel and your cancer has started to grow again, you might be offered a newer chemotherapy drug called cabazitaxel (Jevtana®).
+If you’ve already had docetaxel and your cancer has started to grow again, you might be offered a different chemotherapy drug called cabazitaxel.

-You will be given steroid tablets, such as prednisolone or dexamethasone, to take with chemotherapy.
-This can help make the treatment more effective and reduce the side effects of chemotherapy.
+If you're having chemotherapy, you will be given steroid tablets, such as prednisolone or dexamethasone.
+This can help make the treatment more effective and reduce the side effects.

 Chemotherapy isn't suitable for everyone as the side effects can be difficult to deal with.
+Side effects include an increased risk of infection and feeling more tired than usual.
 Some men get a lot of side effects, while others only have a few.
 Your doctor will check your general health to make sure you're fit enough for chemotherapy.

-Steroids can stop the adrenal glands producing as much testosterone, so can help to control your cancer.
-They can also improve your appetite, give you more energy, and help with symptoms such as pain.
+Steroids are sometimes used to treat prostate cancer that is no longer responding to other types of hormone therapy.
+Steroids can stop the body producing as much testosterone, which can help to control your cancer.
+They can also improve your appetite, make you feel more energetic, and help with symptoms such as pain.

 Steroids can cause side effects.
-But because they are given in a low dose to treat prostate cancer, most men don’t get many side effects.
-Before you start taking steroids, talk to your doctor or nurse about the possible side effects.
-They affect each man differently, and you might not get any of them.
+But because they are given in a low dose to treat prostate cancer, most men don’t get many side effects and some men don't get any.

 - indigestion and irritation of the stomach lining – take steroids after a meal and ask your doctor about medicines that could help

-- a bigger appetite – try to eat a healthy diet to keep your weight under control
+- a bigger appetite – try to eat a healthy, balanced diet to keep your weight under control

 - having more energy and a more active mind, which could make you feel irritable or anxious or give you trouble sleeping – take steroids before 4pm and tell your doctor or nurse if this is a problem